-Although the two countries seem quite comparable in terms of IT outsourcing readiness, Ukraine wins in several categories: a larger pool of talent with more all-round experience, slightly lower rates, and a better average command of English.
+Although the two countries seem quite comparable in terms of IT outsourcing readiness, Ukrainian development teams win in several categories: a larger pool of talent with more all-round experience, slightly lower rates, and a better average command of English.

 When it comes to hiring developers, you aren’t just choosing a country on the map—you’re entering into a partnership, even if it’s for one project only.
 That’s when borders lose their meaning, and things like real-life experience and client satisfaction become important.
 Focusing on the value your prospective software vendor can add to the partnership can be helpful as well.